 Anesthesia Tech Week

-Get ready for the Spring 2021 issue of ASATT’s quarterly publication!
-The Sensor will be available to members at the end of February and will include a program outlook from Stony Brook University Program Director Debbie Zelizer, quarterly updates from your regional directors, and two feature articles accompanied by one Sensor Quiz each.
+The Summer 2021 issue of ASATT’s quarterly publication is coming soon!
+The Sensor will be available to members at the end of May and will include information like, quarterly updates from your regional directors, and two feature articles accompanied by one Sensor Quiz each.
 The Sensor Quizzes are available for a fee to both members and non-members and are worth 1 CE each.
-Be on the lookout in your email and in the News section of the ASATT website for the spring Sensor, coming soon!
+Be on the lookout in your email and in the News section of the ASATT website for the summer Sensor, coming soon!